eswan18/ethanswan.com/_posts/2022-12-04-python-exceptions-basics.md

 ```

 Our code now gracefully handles "edge cases".
-And were we to encounter an unexpected error, it would still surface via the `except Exception` clause.
+Were we to encounter an unexpected error though, it would still surface via the `except Exception` clause, making us aware of an additional edge case we should address in our code.

-### Wrap up
+## Wrap up

-While this is a toy example, these are the tools that real-world techniques use to manage errors.
+While this is a toy example, these are the tools used in real-world code to manage errors.
-High quality libraries raise meaningful exceptions for their calling code to handle.
+High quality libraries should raise meaningful exceptions for their calling code to handle.
-Robust applications anticipate a variety of possible error conditions and recover gracefully from them when possible.
+Robust applications must anticipate a variety of possible error conditions and recover gracefully from them when possible.
+With just `raise` and `try/except`, we're able to do that in Python.

+I covered a few more advanced topics about exceptions in a [separate post](/feed/2022/12/04/python-exceptions-bonus).
 <br><br>

 [^0]: I can't vouch for Java firsthand since I avoid it like the plague, but I did some research and it looks similar
 [^1]: Interesting, in Ruby this block is actually called `rescue` instead of `except`.
 [^2]: To be clear, in production code, you would probably do something entirely different -- maybe discard this input if it's a data processing application, or return an error status if it's a Rest API.
-But you'd initiate those actions in the `except` block.
+But you'd use the `except` block to initiate that action.
-[^3]: Experienced Python users following along will know that this is what happens by default if you try to divide a number by 0 in Python.
+[^3]: Experienced Python users will know that this is what happens by default if you try to divide a number by 0 in Python.
 We didn't need to do a check to see if the denominator was 0 because Python actually raises this error for us when appropriate.
+But hey, this is a teaching example so I needed something simple.
 [^4]: Not *technically* true, actually.
 There are certain errors in Python that aren't a subclass of `Exception`; it only covers ["all built-in, non-system-exiting exceptions"](https://docs.python.org/3/library/exceptions.html#Exception).
 Generally you shouldn't try to catch non-`Exception` based errors in your code because they're things like [`KeyboardInterrupt`](https://docs.python.org/3/library/exceptions.html#KeyboardInterrupt) -- things that aren't meant to be suppressed in most applications.
 [^5]: If an unforeseen error occurs in an application, you usually want to discover it and not allow it to pass silently through the system.
 That isn't absolute though: in some cases it may be more important that the program doesn't ever crash, so you might just log the error and move on.